DakaraProject/dakara-server/README.md

 ```

 In a separate terminal, also run the scheduler.
-This is currently only required for the kara date stop feature (which stop the karaoke at a certain date):
+This is currently only required for the kara date stop feature (which stops the karaoke at a certain date):

 ```sh
 dakara_server/manage.py runapscheduler